westarete/digital_stewardship_bowling/README.md

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

+## Contributing

+1. Clone the repository.
+2. Check out the "end-of-seminar" branch to make sure you're starting at the same point as everyone else.
+3. Create your own branch named after yourself.
+4. Develop your solution.
+5. Push your branch.
+6. Send a pull request to share your solution with everyone else.